Nameo91/CV/README.md

  - Processing medicine prescription orders from healthcare professionals into a computerised pharmacy system
  - Counting, measuring, and compounding medications following standard procedures prior to final check by pharmacist
  - Communicating with prescribers to verify medication dosages, repeat prescription,  authorisation, and patient information
- - Educating patients and care givers on possible drug interactions, potential side effects and medical dosages
+ - Educating patients and caregivers on possible drug interactions, potential side effects and medical dosages
  - Maintaining proper drug storage procedure, registries and records for controlled drugs

 **Hats-on / Seoul, South Korea** (June 2013 to Dec 2019)